rayarray/rayarray/README.md

 - 👋 Hi, I’m @rayarray
-- 👀 I’m interested in 42
+- 👀 I’m interested in bitcoin
-- 🌱 I’m currently learning 42
+- 🌱 I’m currently learning École 42 cursus (C / C++)
 - 💞️ I’m looking to collaborate on 42
 - 📫 How to reach me 42